emf-creaf/medfateland/README.md

 ## Documentation

-A number of *vignettes* illustrate how to run simulation models in **medfateland**.
+A number of *vignettes* illustrate how to initialize inputs and run simulation models in **medfateland**.
 These can be found at the package [website](https://emf-creaf.github.io/medfateland/).

 The user is also advised to read articles included in the